sergioB79/theForge/site/forge/content/forge/books/rejected/rich-dad-poor-dad.md

 SUBTITLE: Certainty Without Load-Bearing Steel

+INFO:
+Non-canonical personal finance parable that popularizes asset vs liability thinking without rigorous grounding.
+Valuable as an entry-point reframe, but its models collapse under scrutiny and real-world constraints.
+Overstates mindset and boldness while underweighting risk, privilege, regulation, and downside asymmetry for the vulnerable.
+Narrative father-binary works as persuasion architecture more than as psychologically or economically truthful model.

 This book can be useful as a spark, but it is not Forge-canonical; it does not survive sustained contact with scrutiny, consequence, or lived complexity.

 ❌ WHY THIS WORK DOES NOT BELONG IN THE FORGE